MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Set-WmiInstance.md

 This command sets the WMI logging level to 2.
 The command passes the property to be set and the value, together considered a value pair, in the argument parameter.
-The parameter takes a hash table that is defined by the `@{property = value}` construction.
+The parameter takes a hash table that's defined by the `@{property = value}` construction.
 The returned class information reflects the new value.

 ## PARAMETERS